daniloassispessoa/awaryprojects/README.md

 # awaryprojects
-little projects
+little projects to exercise and learn to code.

-teste de commit
-Danilo Pessoa